The ups and downs of Kate Middleton’s playboy uncle Gary Goldsmith ahead of CBB

 The much-hyped expected entrance of Kate Middleton’s playboy uncle into the Celebrity Big Brother house will likely be met with dread by the royal family’s already overloaded PR team.

-And so pictures of Gary Goldsmith, who is the brother of Kate’s mother Carole Middleton, picking out fancy suits in Soho ahead of Monday night’s launch of CBB will only bring shudders down the backs of those in Buckingham Palace fearing he’ll create more unwanted headlines.
+So, pictures of Gary Goldsmith, who is the brother of Kate’s mother Carole Middleton, picking out fancy suits in Soho ahead of Monday night’s launch of CBB on ITV will only induce shudders from those in Buckingham Palace who fear he will create more unwanted headlines.

-No doubt, meanwhile, the show’s producers will be licking their lips.
-The four-times married businessman is everything they want in a celebrity; strong connections, controversy and bad behaviour.
+Meanwhile, no doubt, the show’s producers will be licking their lips.
+The four-times married businessman is everything they want in a celebrity – he has the connections, the controversy and the history of bad behaviour.

-Some of his history, however, has clearly had gone over the line - and other shows have been reportedly put off, including I’m A Celebrity: Get Me Out Of Here! after he auditioned to appear.
+Some of his past, however, has clearly crossed the line.
+Other shows have been reportedly put off, including a reported audition for I’m A Celebrity...
+Get Me Out Of Here!.

-That infamous picture shared by the now-defunct News of the World of Mr Goldsmith, who was a guest at William and Kate’s wedding, allegedly with cocaine in Ibiza in 2009 remains in the memory.
+An infamous picture of Mr Goldsmith printed in the now-defunct News of the World allegedly showed him with cocaine and a credit card in Ibiza in 2009.

 He pleaded guilty to one count of assault by beating and was fined £5,000 and given a 12-month community order with 20 sessions of rehabilitation.

-Sentencing him, Chief Magistrate Emma Arbuthnot described him as being a “nasty drunk”.
+Sentencing him, Chief Magistrate Emma Arbuthnot described him as a “nasty drunk”.

 Jane Humphryes QC, defending Goldsmith, said that the incident had left him “deeply ashamed” and worried about the impact it would have on his family.

-Since then he has re-emerged in the press; never holding back in defence of his family over purported attacks on his family, including his niece and William, in episodes of The Crown, Prince Harry’s memoir Spare and biographer Omid Scobie’s book Endgame.
+Since then he has frequently re-emerged in the press; never holding back in defence of his family over purported attacks, including on his niece and William, in episodes of The Crown, Prince Harry’s memoir Spare and biographer Omid Scobie’s book Endgame.

 On Harry’s book, which delved into the troublesome relationship between the royal brothers, Mr Goldsmith said: “I’m particularly appalled by his vile confection of half-truths and complete fabrications because Kate is my adored niece.”

-Mr Goldsmith was born to a humble background and raised in a council house in Hounslow, west London.
-His father was a painter and decorator, and his grandfather a miner from the North East.
+Goldsmith was born to a humble background and raised in a council house in Hounslow, west London.
+His father was a painter and decorator and his grandfather a miner from the northeast.

-Aged just eight, his links with the country’s elite really begin when his sister met Michael Middleton after joining British Airways as a stewardess.
-They later married, with Mr Goldsmith acting as an usher at the ceremony.
+Aged eight, his links to the country’s wealthiest began when his sister met Michael Middleton after joining British Airways as a stewardess.
+They later married, with Goldsmith acting as an usher at the ceremony.

-Clearly ambitious, his own career path saw him leave school to take a job as an IT operator before joining IT recruitment company Computer Futures, where he soon became director.
+Clearly ambitious, he left school to become an IT operator before joining IT recruitment company Computer Futures, where he soon became director.

-Then in 2005, he reportedly made £17m when he sold his shares in the company with a villa in Ibiza, sports cars and a yacht among the luxury purchased in the lavish spending that ensued.
+In 2005, he reportedly made £17m when he sold his shares in the company and subsequent luxury purchases included a villa in Ibiza, sports cars and a yacht.

-Yet despite the tabloid expose on drugs almost 15 years ago, Mr Goldsmith was still invited to Kate’s wedding at Westminister Abbey two years later, arriving in style in a blue Rolls-Royce.
+Despite the tabloid drugs expose almost 15 years ago, Goldsmith was still invited to Kate’s wedding at Westminister Abbey in 2011, arriving in a blue Rolls-Royce.

-The royal family will likely be hoping for a rather quieter entrance to the Celebrity Big Brother house (unlikely) followed by an even faster exit.
+The royal family will no doubt be hoping for a rather quieter entrance to the Celebrity Big Brother house, followed by an even faster exit.

 Join our commenting forum